kyma-project/istio/docs/user/migration/external-name-alias.md

 ## Service ExternalName Ports

-In the new behavior, Istio ignores the ports set in the Service of type ExternalName.
+In the new behavior, Istio ignores the ports set in a Service of type ExternalName.
 If you rely on them in any way, you must update your configuration to align with the new behavior.
 Since the solution heavily depends on the use case, it has to be adjusted to the particular case.